 The study authors conclude that alongside not smoking, staying active and limiting red and processed meat, getting enough folate from vegetables, pulses, seeds and whole grains every day may help decrease bowel cancer risk by up to 7%.

-Taking Charge of Your Bowel Health from Home
+Taking Charge Of Your Bowel Health From Home

 Our bodies can sometimes develop issues without clear external symptoms.
 This includes bowel conditions like colon cancer, ulcers, polyps and more.
 Detecting them early makes treatment more effective, but many people only seek medical advice once noticeable symptoms have appeared.